mkatherine/VoiceHackers/README.md

   <img src="https://github.com/user-attachments/assets/624b5a5e-b87d-4988-8eb7-6084e77bf729" width="300" alt="Image 2" />
 </div>

-Question 2: If we train a whole system how accurate is your system?
-**Combined Accuracy: 83.33**
+Combining the testing and training data from tests 12 and 0 allowed for us to reach a **Combined Accuracy: 83.33**,

 <div align="center" style="display: flex; align-items: flex-start; gap: 10px;">
   <img src="https://github.com/user-attachments/assets/643fd724-141c-47c8-aadd-297bddcc26b1" width="300" alt="Image 1" />

 </div>

-Test 10b:
-Question 3:
-**11 Accuracy: 100%** most likely because it takes the longest to say **5 Accuracy: 78.26**
+For Part B of Test 10, we use the same system by tested different numbers from an entirely new set of speakers to determine their accuracy.
+For speakers using the word "eleven" recorded **11 Accuracy: 100%**, while for speakers using the word "five" we recorded an accuracy of **5 Accuracy: 78.26**.
+The word 11 performed the best out of all of our tests so far, while 5 was 3rd best, at about 10% below our highest test from part 10a.

 <div align="center" style="display: flex; align-items: flex-start; gap: 10px;">
   <img src="https://github.com/user-attachments/assets/79be85ca-1541-4140-bb36-b8ceb191b74c" width="300" alt="Image 1" />
   <img src="https://github.com/user-attachments/assets/18202fa1-5bd4-4c56-804d-07f93b38bad3" width="300" alt="Image 2" />
 </div>
-Question 4:**Much better** accuracy compared against test in 10a using zero/twelve

 Analysis -
 Original data testing 75%
 2024 12/0: 77.78/88.89
 2025 11/5: 100/78.26
-The 2025 had the best accuracy and 11 and the most syllables meaning that each individual recording got more samples.
+The 2025 data had the best accuracy and 11 and the most syllables meaning that each individual recording got more samples.
 2024 had less tests in it and a worse accuracy and the original data set had the least tests and least accuracy.

 # Conclusion